blockdeep/libro/src/medium/Provide_Event_Documentation.md

-# Missing Event Documentation
+# Provide Event Documentation

 **Severity**: Medium

 ## Description

 Events emitted by the runtime lack proper documentation, making it harder for users to understand their purpose.
+Additionally Event documentation for each error provides valuable context inside the code metadata allowing frontent clients and users to get more insigh regarding an event that is emmited.

 ## What should be avoided